Three international students having a conversation in a computer lab

 English proficiency

-Students whose native language is not English and who do/did not attend a high school where the language of instruction is/was English, must submit the results of an English language proficiency examination to ASU Admission Services in order to be considered for Barrett admission.
-Barrett will obtain these scores from ASU for the processing of an international student’s honors college application.
+International students applying to Barrett whose native language is not English and who did not attend a high school where the language of instruction was English must report the results of an English Proficiency examination to ASU.
+Once on file with ASU, the results will be shared with the Barrett admissions office for consideration during the review of a submitted honors college application.
 The following satisfy this requirement:

 When to apply